clemsos/writings/_quora/2018-08-22-Is-China-an-anti-Muslim-country.md

 date: '2018-08-22'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Is China an anti-Muslim country? - Quora'
+title: 'Clément Renaud\''s answer to Is China an anti-Muslim country?'
 ---

 China as a country is not against any religion particularly.
 Its people